 Choose BI solutions or project management platforms with built-in analytics. - Train the Team

-Provide training sessions to help team members interpret and use analytics effectively.
+Run training sessions so team members can interpret and act on analytics data.

 Example: A construction company adopted Power BI dashboards to analyze schedule delays.
 This helped reduce downtime by 20%.